SimoneStefani/memory-go/README.md

-# Memory Measurrments in Go
+# Memory Measurements in Go

 A small code snippet to evaluate different memory measurements on a running Go program.